-Consideration should be given to the use of rolling blocks and convoy arrangements to either hold or slow traffic down both just prior to and during the event.
-This will require arrangements and protocols to be established with Police Scotland or TSNCC Operations Managers as part of the advance planning procedures
+Consideration could be given to the use of rolling blocks and convoy arrangements to either hold or slow traffic down both just prior to and during the event.
+Again, this will require resources from Police Scotland as only they have the legal authority to control traffic in this manner and would be subject to ongoing operational commitments.

-In addition to the arrangements made in respect of advance planning, operational procedures and hazard mitigation it will be necessary to consider the arrangements to be implemented should any incidents occur as a result of the freezing rain.
-This may, for example, include liaison with Police Scotland or TSNCCs to provide advance warning to recovery companies.
-Procedures for giving such advance warning would need to be established in advance with Police Scotland and TSNCCs and documented within the Winter Service Plan.
+In addition to the arrangements made in respect of advance planning, operational procedures and hazard mitigation it will be necessary to consider the arrangements to be implemented should incidents occur as a result of the Freezing Rain.